Skip to main content

 • A policy underwritten by an insurance corporation with an A.M.
 Best rating of “A-” or above, and Insurance Solvency International, Ltd (ISI) rating of “A-I” or above, a Standard and Poor’s Claims Paying Ability rating of “A-” or above, or a Weiss Research, Inc. rating of B+ or above.

-If you do not receive income from Wistar you must purchase medical insurance for yourself and your J-2 dependents immediately upon arrival in the U.S. Medical insurance must cover the entire period of participation in the Exchange Visitor program.
+If you do not receive income from Wistar, you must purchase medical insurance for yourself and your J-2 dependents immediately upon arrival in the U.S. Medical insurance must cover the entire period of participation in the Exchange Visitor program.
 The Human Resources department will provide you with medical insurance provider recommendations.

-H-1B TEMPORARY PROFESSIONAL
+H-1B TEMPORARY SPECIALTY OCCUPATION WORKER

 LENGTH OF STAY IN H-1B STATUS

 Beneficiaries may hold H-1B status for a maximum of six years.
 Someone who has been in H-1B status for the maximum of six years is generally not eligible for more time in H-1B status until they have “resided and been physically present outside the U.S., except for brief trips for business or pleasure, for the immediate prior year,” at which point the six-year clock can be seen to “restart.”
+Under sections 104 and 106 of the American Competitiveness in the 21st Century Act (AC-21), an H-1B nonimmigrant may extend status beyond the six-year limit in increments of up to one year if 365 days or more have passed since the filing of any application for labor certification (Form ETA 750 or 9089) or the filing of an EB immigrant petition (I-140) or in increments of up to three years if the alien is the beneficiary of an approved EB immigration petition and is not able to file to adjust status to U.S. permanent legal residence or obtain an immigrant visa based solely on the unavailability of an immigrant visa number due to the “per country” limits on visa availability.

 PORTABILITY PROVISIONS UNDER H-1B STATUS

 The H-1B status is date, job and employer-specific.
 If you have valid H-1B status with another employer, you must still get the necessary authorization to begin employment at Wistar.
-In this case, however, once the Human Resources department submits the H-1B petition and it is received by USCIS, you can begin working at Wistar under portability provisions in the H-1B regulations.
+In this case, however, once the Human Resources department has filed the H-1B petition and it is received by USCIS, you can begin working at Wistar under portability provisions in the H-1B regulations.

 Contact Us